jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 * Without **root**, **hostPid** and **privileged** it couldn't escape the container
 * The only things that worked were hitting the Node's EC2 Metadata endpoint and downloading/running the xmrig crypto miner into the user's home directory (where it still had rights to do so.)

-If we also add in Sysdig enforcing that any Container Drift is prevented (that no new executables added at runtime can be run), then that blocks *everything* but the EC2 Instance Metadata access (which we'll block with NetworkPolicies in Module 4).
+If we also add in Sysdig enforcing that any Container Drift is prevented (that no new executables added at runtime can be run), then that blocks *everything* but the EC2 Instance Metadata access (which we'll block with NetworkPolicies in a future Module).
 To see that:
 * Go to **Policies** -> **Runtime Policies** and then look at **security-playground-restricted-nodrift** - Note that rather than just detecting drift (as in the other Namespaces) we are blocking it if the workload is in the **security-playground-restricted-nodrift** Namespace
     * And we have a another copy of our security-playground-restricted service running there on a different HostPort
 * Run **./example-curls-restricted-nodrift.sh** which runs all those same curls but against a workload that is both restricted like the last example but also has Sysdig preventing Container Drift (rather than just detecting it)